Fort Smith

 Fort Smith is the third-most populous city in Arkansas, United States, and one of the two county seats of Sebastian County.
 As of the 2020 census, the population was 89,142.
 It is the principal city of the Fort Smith, ArkansasOklahoma Metropolitan Statistical Area, a region of 298,592 residents that encompasses the Arkansas counties of Crawford, Franklin, and Sebastian, and the Oklahoma counties of LeFlore and Sequoyah.

-Fort Smith lies on the ArkansasOklahoma state border, situated at the confluence of the Arkansas and Poteau rivers, also known as Belle Point.
+Fort Smith lies on the ArkansasOklahoma state border, situated in the Arkansas Valley at the confluence of the Arkansas and Poteau rivers, also known as Belle Point.
 Fort Smith was established as a western frontier military post in 1817, when it was also a center of fur trading.
 The city developed there.
-It became well known as a base for migrants' settling of the "Wild West" and for its law enforcement heritage, as it was the hub for white law enforcement of the adjacent Indian Territory.
+Strategically located between the Ozarks to the north and the Ouachita Mountains to the south, it became well known as a base for migrants' settling of the "Wild West" and for its law enforcement heritage, as it was the hub for white law enforcement of the adjacent Indian Territory.

 The city government is led by Mayor George McGill (who in 2018 was elected as the city's mayor (first African American in its history), and a city Board of Directors composed of three members elected at-large and four members elected by ward.